jeog/TDAmeritradeAPI/README.md

 A C++ front-end for the recently expanded TDAmeritrade API that will eventually include Python, and potentially other, bindings.
 It provides object-oriented access to the simple HTTPS/JSON interface using
 *[libcurl](https://curl.haxx.se/libcurl)* and to the Streaming interface using *[uWebSockets](https://github.com/uNetworking/uWebSockets)*.

+If you have an Ameritrade account you *should* be able to gain access to the API by following the instructions in the Authentication section below.

 The library is designed to abstract away many of the lower level details of accessing the API while still providing almost complete control over authentication, access, data handling, and order execution.